La Trobe University

 Course overview

-This course aims to give students the in-depth knowledge and skills required to practice at an advanced nursing level and to provide professional leadership in contemporary clinical and professional nursing specialties.
-It is designed to build on specialist nurses' knowledge base and clinical skills.
+This course aims to provide students with the in-depth knowledge and skills necessary to practice at an advanced level in nursing and deliver professional leadership in contemporary clinical and professional nursing specialties.
+It is designed to build on the knowledge base and clinical skills of specialist nurses.

-The role of nurse practitioner places particular emphasis on developing advanced clinical assessment skills relevant to the nurse's specialty and developing a collaborative multidisciplinary approach to patient care.
+The role of a nurse practitioner places particular emphasis on the development of advanced clinical assessment skills relevant to the nurse's specialty, as well as the development of a collaborative, multidisciplinary approach to patient care.
 The program focuses on this using the Nurse and Midwifery Board of Australia's Nurse Practitioner competencies.

 CSP Subsidised Fees Available